 5. Balance work and home life

-One of the most difficult issues to address is how to separate work and domestic responsibilities, especially if, during this COVID-19 crisis, circumstances could mean schools close and both parents are working from home.
+One of the most difficult issues to address is how to separate work and domestic responsibilities, especially as, during this COVID-19 crisis, schools have closed and households may have both parents working from home.

 It is important to have a defined workspace.
 Agree the “core” times during which the homeworkers will be available, but acknowledge that there may need to be some adjustment to working patterns so ensure that the employee can react to issues at home yet still put in their contracted hours.